 During the manufacturing process, once a product is functionally complete, the next stage is surface finishing.
 Surface finishing is very important to ensure a durable and beautiful product.
 However, when dealing with aluminum products, a highly reputed method is anodizing.
 If you are someone into this method, you might want to know the cost to anodize aluminum products.

 For people with knowledge of science, especially those who have touched chemistry, anodizing aluminum products should not be a strange term.
 However, if it is complex to you, this article was written to demystify the process.
-It will introduce the basics of anodization, factors that determine how much does anodizing cost, and tips on how to go about the process.
+It will introduce the basics of anodization, factors that determine anodized aluminum price, and tips on how to go about the process.
 In short, by reading this article, you will have a run-through of the process.
 Are you ready to know a few things?
 Let’s get right on it!

 Basic of Anodizing Process